Azure-Samples/azure-samples-python-management/samples/devtestlabs/README.md

 - python
 products:
 - azure
-description: "These code samples will show you how to manage devtestlabs using Azure SDK for Python."
+description: "These code samples will show you how to manage Dev Test Labs using Azure SDK for Python."
 urlFragment: devtestlabs
 ---

-# Getting started - Managing devtestlabs using Azure Python SDK
+# Getting started - Managing Dev Test Labs using Azure Python SDK

-These code samples will show you how to manage devtestlabs using Azure SDK for Python.
+These code samples will show you how to manage Dev Test Labs using Azure SDK for Python.

 ## Features

 This project framework provides examples for the following services:

-### devtestlabs
+### Dev Test Labs
-* [] Using the Azure SDK for Python - devtestlabs Management Library [azure-mgmt-devtestlabs](https://pypi.org/project/azure-mgmt-devtestlabs/) for the [devtestlabs API](https://docs.microsoft.com/en-us/rest/api/devtestlabs/)
+* [] Using the Azure SDK for Python - Dev Test Labs Management Library [azure-mgmt-devtestlabs](https://pypi.org/project/azure-mgmt-devtestlabs/) for the [Dev Test Labs API](https://docs.microsoft.com/en-us/rest/api/dtl/labs)

 ## Getting Started